SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project/rule.md

 ### Best practices

-* **Avoid isolating Tina client calls in multiple subcomponents**

-  * Centralize data fetching to avoid overwhelming the build process with excessive API requests.

-     E.g. If your application has a footer and a header that fetch data every time you navigate to a new page, you can improve performance by caching this data from a top-level call.
 * **Cache large datasets at a top level**

   * By caching large datasets at a top level, you reduce the number of data fetches during the build process, lowering the risk of overwhelming the system.

     E.g. If your application has a list of recipes that fetch data each time you view a recipe, caching all the data at the top level instead of fetching it each time would reduce API calls during the build process.

-* **Avoid using deeply nested references**

-  * Simplifying your data structure and avoiding deeply nested references can help ensure smoother and faster builds.
 * **Write custom Tina queries**

   * You can improve build generation and prevent build crash by creating your own Tina GraphQL queries.